-The Drama department offers students across the school the chance to be involved in whole school productions such as The School of Rock, The Wizard of Oz, Grease and Hercules.
-In the sprinf students also have the opportunity to perform in a play.
+The Drama department offers students across the school the chance to be involved in whole school productions such as The School of Rock, Annie, Beauty and the Beast, and Sister Act.
+In the spring students also have the opportunity to perform in a play.

 We as a school take part in the Shakespeare School Festival.
 This is where a group of students rehearse a Shakespeare play and then perform it in a professional theatre in front of a paying audience.
 Students who do not want to perform also have the opportunity to help backstage whether it be doing lights and sound or hair, makeup and costume.